codwr100/JavaBankingSystem/README.md

 # JavaBankingSystem
-A secure and scalable backend system for a bank, built using Java.
-This system provides functionalities like user management, account management, transactions.
+i created a secure and scalable backend system for a bank, built using Java. i created this system to allow banks to handle user management, account management, transactions.

 Features -
 User Management: Register, login, and manage user roles (customer, admin, employee).